okz/actions/README.md

 [OK] Can we append variables to the same dimension later.
 [OK] Can we append high_freq_timestamp data later.
 [OK] Can we append waveform data, which is timestamped, later.
-[ ] Size of the uploaded data, once all the waveforms/high freq data is uploaded with 4H chunks, 24H single chunk.
+[!OK] Size of the uploaded data, once all the waveforms/high freq data is uploaded with 4H chunks, 24H single chunk.
+[Simulated data for a 3GB NetCDF was 1.2GB, check compression settings]

+[] Create a few random files on the blob path.
+[] implement fast path finding that can search ${CLADS_BACKUP_UPLOAD_TARGET}/<instrument>/<project>/<YYYY-MM-DDtHH-mm-SSz>-inst-<instrument>-prj-<project>-l1b/
+[] Start a Streaming class template using the old one.
+It's icechunk so remove the unnecessary functions.
+In fact ask for variables/properties/methods only, no code.
+[] Search these paths should be ordered for YYYY-MM-DDtHH-mm-SS so we open the latest one.
+[] Latest one is opened, extracting the timestamp. the Streaming Class keeps the dataset open and opens in append mode.
+[] If there is no access we exit
+[] Mock a backup for tests instead of clads.Backup that returns couple of mock zarr files and returns their paths in the format the backup module does.
+[] Class sorts them to dates and iterates streaming them. _stream.
+[] _stream checks if is appendable.
+[] if is appendable we append retro dim first, then minimal timestamp data.
+These tasks har handled in _append() [] if not appendable, we create new icechunk repo then call _append(). the repo name should follow <instrument>/<project>/<YYYY-MM-DDtHH-mm-SSz>-inst-<instrument>-prj-<project>-l1b/
+[]

 [ ] **Monthly read scalability test** – load one month of data within memory limits
 [ ] File naming conventions